Inventory Intelligence

 COGS Calculator

-Know your true costs.
-Calculate the Cost of Goods Sold to understand your business profitability.
+Track your direct production costs.
+Calculate the Cost of Goods Sold to reveal your true gross margin and operational health.

 Value of stock at start of period.